runlikeforrestgump/emacs/README.md

 A lot of commands can operate on a block of text called a region.
 The region is the text between point and mark.
 The empty region is when mark and point refer to the same spot.
 The region always extends from the point to the mark, no matter which one comes earlier in the text; each time you move point, the region changes.
 To create a region, you set mark first, then point.

+In Vim, you might be used to working with ranges of lines.
+In Emacs, the convention is to work with regions instead of ranges of lines.

 When the mark is active, the region is active.
 When the region is active, it's highlighted.
 Some commands require the region to be active in order to work; other commands don't have that requirement (they can operate on an inactive region).
 To deactive the region, type <code>C-g</code>.
 Most commands will deactivate the region when they're done operating on it.

 When multiple windows show the same buffer, they can have different values of point, but they all share one common mark position.